 #4 Consumer Protection Is Not Always There

 Another reason why online gambling is considered more dangerous than visiting a casino is the lack of sufficient consumer protection.
-With regulation changing rather quickly in recent years, this argument is true for those online casinos that are not part of heavily regulated jurisdiction.
+With regulation changing rather quickly in recent years, this argument is true for those online casinos that are not part of heavily regulated jurisdictions.

 In our experience, lack of consumer protection mostly affects high rollers, as checks take a long while to complete at many casinos, and this is time used by the players to spend extravagant amounts playing online.

-Consumer protection is supposed to run KYC and AML checks, at least at the most heavily regulated and trusted casinos, and make educated decisions whether a player can afford to deposit and bet as much money as they have been doing.
+Consumer protection is supposed to run KYC and AML checks, at least at the most heavily regulated and trusted casinos, and make educated decisions on whether a player can afford to deposit and bet as much money as they have been doing.

 Not many players are savvy and know what customer protection they should be looking for, and that often leads them down a bad path.
-Generally speaking, online gambling sites should always provide you with self-exclusion tools, links to organizations that will support you and help you overcome early or advanced symptoms of gambling addiction.
+Generally speaking, online gambling sites should always provide you with self-exclusion tools, links to organizations that will support you, and help you overcome early or advanced symptoms of gambling addiction.

 #5 Can Bring Financial and Emotional Ruin